Salvian: De gubernatione Dei (De praesenti judicio)

-The De gubernatione (On the Government of God), Salvian's greatest work, was published after the capture of Litorius at Toulouse (439), to which he plainly alludes in vii.
-40, and after the Vandal conquest of Carthage in the same year (vi.
+De gubernatione Dei (On the Governance of God) has been considered Salvian's greatest work.
+Peter Brown described it as ‘the most vivid and by far the best-known commentary on the state of the Roman Empire in the 430s and 440s’.
+It was published after the capture of Litorius at Toulouse (439), to which he plainly alludes in vii.40. and after the Vandal conquest of Carthage in the same year (vi.
 12), but before Attila's invasion (451), as Salvian speaks of the Huns, not as enemies of the empire, but as serving in the Roman armies (vii.
 9).
 The words "proximum bellum" seem to denote a year very soon after 439.

-In this work, which furnishes a valuable if prejudiced description of life in 5th century Gaul, Salvian deals with the same problem that had moved the eloquence of Augustine and Orosius: why were these miseries falling on the empire?
+In the eight surviving volumes, Salvian furnishes a valuable if prejudiced description of life in 5th century Gaul.
+He deals with the same problem that had moved the eloquence of Augustine and Orosius: why were these miseries falling on the empire?
 Could it be, as the pagans said, because the age had forsaken its old gods?
 Or was it, as the semi-pagan creed of some Christians taught, that God did not constantly overrule the world he had created (i.
 1)?
 With the former Salvian will not argue (iii.
 1).
 To the latter he replies by asserting that "just as the navigating steersman never loses the helm, so does God never remove his care from the world".
 Hence the title of the treatise.

 In books i. and ii.
 Salvian sets himself to prove God's constant guidance, first by the facts of Scripture history, and secondly by the enumeration of special texts declaring this truth.
 Having thus "laid the foundations" of his work, he declares in book iii. that the misery of the Roman world is all due to the neglect of God's commandments and the terrible sins of every class of society.
 It is not merely that the slaves are thieves and runaways, wine-bibbers and gluttons - the rich are worse (iv.
 3).
 It is their harshness and greed that drive the poor to join the Bagaudae and fly for shelter to the barbarian invaders (v.
 5 and 6).
 Everywhere the taxes are heaped upon the needy, while the rich, who have the apportioning of the impost, escape comparatively free (v.
 7).
 The great towns are wholly given up to the abominations of the circus and the theatre, where decency is wholly set at nought, and Minerva, Mars, Neptune and the old gods are still worshipped (vi.
 11; cf. vi.
 2 and viii.
 2).